sabinemm/recipe-site-ms3/README.md

 - [x] Submit recipe and edit recipe forms have clear instructions and character limits for certain fields.
 - [x] If password is too short or email is invalid etc tooltip appears
 - [x] Favicon
-- [x] Bootrstrap input field validation
+- [x] Bootstrap input field validation

 ### Future features